• Skip to primary navigation

 • English

-Nauta (Peru) Municipal Ordinance: rights of stingless bees
+Nauta (Perú) Municipal Ordinance: rights of stingless bees

-Loreto Province, Peru
+Loreto Department, Peru

 Approved in 2025